TonyMSc/rl_first_project/README.md

 # Project Details
-This is the first submitted deep reinforcement learning project for the Deep Reinforcement Learning Nanodegree.
+This is the first project for the Deep Reinforcement Learning Nanodegree.

+# Objective